Tracking Health and Environmental Problems at East Lansing’s Wastewater Treatment Plant

 On the last day of 2018, the administration of the City of East Lansing fired Troy Williams (below), who had been the lead whistleblower into problems at the plant.
 The City claimed it had to terminate Williams’ employment because it could not find a job for him that would accommodate two disabilities he had developed as a result of working at the plant: a torn bicep and asbestos in his lungs.

-In a special interview, Williams told us that he absolutely intends to keep working to shine a bright light on health and environmental problems in the City of East Lansing.
-Williams is now suing the City of East Lansing for wrongful termination, a story we also broke.
+In a special interview, Williams told us that he absolutely intended to keep working to shine a bright light on health and environmental problems in the City of East Lansing.
+Williams ended up suing the City of East Lansing for wrongful termination, a story we also broke.
+In May 2019, the City made what his lawyer termed a bizarre job offer to Williams, and in November, the City Council voted to settle with Williams.

 The issues at the wastewater treatment plant have dogged George Lahanas, who was Director of Human Resources when the Fibertec report was obtained and apparently ignored and who had become City Manager by the time of the mercury spill and the revelation of managers having failed to act on the Fibertec report.